-As of March 31, 2012, we had established business relationships with 74 insurance companies and one reinsurance company in the PRC.
+As of March 31, 2013, we had established business relationships with 82 insurance companies and one reinsurance company in the PRC.
 In the Chinese insurance market, local branches of insurance companies generally have the authority to enter into contracts in their own names with insurance intermediaries.
-Historically, we have entered into and maintained business relationships with insurance company in star local level.
+Historically, we have entered into and maintained business relationships with insurance companies at the local level.
 That is, our insurance agencies, brokerages and claims adjusting firms enter into contracts with different local branches of an insurance company that are located within their respective regions.
 The termination of a business relationship between one of our insurance agencies, brokerages or claims adjusting firms and a local branch of an insurance company generally would have no significant impact on the business relationships between our other insurance agencies, brokerages and claims adjusting firms and the other branches of the same insurance company.
-Since 2007, we have also sought to establish business relationships with insurance agencies and business relationships with insurance companies at the corporate headquarters level in order to leverage the combined sales volumes of our various affiliated insurance agencies and brokerages located in different parts of the country.
-As a result of this effort, we have entered into contracts with 15 life insurance companies and 12 property and casualty insurance companies at the corporate headquarters level for the distribution of insurance products and outsourcing of claims adjusting services.
+Since 2007, we have also sought to establish business relationships with insurance companies at the corporate headquarters level in order to leverage the combined sales volumes of our various affiliated insurance agencies and brokerages located in different parts of the country.
+As of March 31, 2013, we had outstanding contracts with 16 life insurance companies and 14 property and casualty insurance companies at the corporate headquarters level for the distribution of insurance products and outsourcing of claims adjusting services.

-For the year ended December 31, 2011, our top five insurance company partners, after aggregating the business conducted between our insurance agencies and brokerages and the various local branches of the insurance companies, were PICC, CPIC, Ping An, AVIVA-COFCO and Tian Ping Auto.
-Among them, PICC, CPIC, and Ping An each accounted for more than 10% of our total net revenues from commissions and fees in 2011, with PICC accounting for 21.9%, CPIC accounting for 12.0%.
+In 2012, our top five insurance company partners, after aggregating the business conducted between our insurance agencies and brokerages and the various local branches of the insurance companies, were PICC, CPIC, Ping An, and Tian Ping Auto and Alltrust Property.
+Among them, PICC, CPIC and Ping An each accounted for more than 10% of our total net revenues from commissions and fees in 2012, with PICC accounting for 20.9%, CPIC accounting for 13.2% and Ping An accounting for 11.7%.